Ultimate List of Digital Marketing Tools [Updated 2019]

 Price: $30 – $700/mo.

-Majestic is a familiar name in the halls of SEO.
+Majestic is a familiar name in the halls of search marketing.
 This set of link intelligence tools is suited to any business that cares about its links, be that a small, local business or a worldwide franchise operation.
 With Majestic you can get a clear idea of your current and historic link profile, identify toxic links, find the topics your content and referring domains are connected to, and a huge amount more, including some excellent competitive analysis!

 Price: $10 – $250/mo.